-For wallet-friendly internet shopping, install Honey, a browser extension that automatically searches for coupon codes as you check out of a given retail site and then applies the most money-saving coupons to your order.
-This plug-in saves you time; no more combing through coupon websites or copying and pasting multiple codes to see which ones are actually valid.
-And it can also help you save cash—for example, netting you 20% off an item or free shipping.
+For shopping online, install Honey, a browser extension that automatically searches for coupon codes as you check out of a given retail site and then applies the most coupons to your order.
+This plug-in saves you time and cash by finding codes for you (think: free shipping).

-Lal also suggests using a cash-back shopping website when purchasing items online.
-These are portals that let shoppers earn a portion of what they spend on qualifying purchases with certain retailers.
+Lal also suggests using a cash-back shopping website.
+These are portals that let online shoppers earn a portion of what they spend on qualifying purchases with certain retailers.
 Setting up an account is often free and quick.

 “You just find the store where you want to shop and click through to shop as normal,” he says.
 “Then you collect the money you earn via check, PayPal or gift card.”
-Check out Cashbackholic, a resource that compares the rates offered by different cash-back websites, to find one that fits your needs.
+Check out Cashbackholic, which compares the rates offered by different cash-back websites.

 While you’re filling up your digital cart, try not to pay for shipping if you can help it.
-Take advantage of Free Shipping Day on December 15 this year, when a number of retailers—including Target, Kohl's and Bloomingdale's—waive shipping fees and minimums to qualify for free shipping, with promise of delivery by Christmas Eve.
+Take advantage of Free Shipping Day in mid-December when some retailers — including Target, Kohl's and Bloomingdale's — waive shipping fees and free-shipping minimums with promise of delivery by Christmas Eve.

-If the thought of waiting too long to start shopping for this year’s must-haves puts you in a cold sweat, Lal suggests shopping now and choosing “ship to store” upon checkout to avoid shipping fees, if that’s an option.
+Lal also suggests shopping now and choosing “ship to store” at checkout to avoid shipping fees, if that’s an option.

 Not only is the service generally free, your item might arrive in the store faster than it would hit your front door.
-(You'll get an email notification when your purchase is at the store, then pick it up at your leisure.)
+(You'll get an email notification when your purchase is at the store.)

 After You Buy

 Score cash back after your shopping is done by taking advantage of price-matching.
 “Many large-box stores will offer a policy to match prices of their competitors,” Lal says.
 The specifics of each policy vary by retailer, so check the details on a store’s website or ask the service desk.
-It may take a little effort to organize your original receipts, but doing so can mean getting an adjustment on a purchase.
+It may take a little effort to organize your original receipts, but doing so can mean getting a price adjustment.

 You can also download Paribus, an app that connects to your email to track online purchases and reimburse you if prices fall.
 It does the work of contacting stores on your behalf when the price of an item you bought drops within the allotted price match window set by the retailer.
-While it doesn’t work with every store, it’s supported by many of the big ones, including Amazon, Walmart, Best Buy and Macy’s.
+It’s supported by many of the big stores, including Amazon, Walmart, Best Buy and Macy’s.